-The Agency's Chief Safety Officer was assisted by contracted risk control consultant, Terrie Norris of Sedgwick, in developing the Safety Management Policy.
+The Agency's first Chief Safety Officer was originally assisted by contracted risk control consultant, Terrie Norris of Sedgwick, in developing the Safety Management Policy.
 The Agency Chief Safety Officer worked with the PTASP Committee and the Agency's Risk Control Consultant from Sedgwick to develop the plan.
-The Agency's Risk Control Consultant and the Chief Safety Officer are the PTASP team's liaison with the Accountable Executive.
+The Agency changed its Chief Safety Officer to the Risk Control Consultant who works with the Agency PTASP committee and the Accountable Executive.

-The Chief Safety Officer's duties include, but are not limited to:
+The 2021/2022 Chief Safety Officer's duties include, but are not limited to:

-- Develop and maintain the SMS documentation - Direct hazard identification and safety risk assessments - Monitor safety risk mitigation activities - Provide periodic reports on safety performance - Brief the Accountable Executive and Board of Directors on SMS implementation progress - Plan training in regard to the Agency's safety management program - Conduct routine loss analyses to identify trends - Initiate root cause occurrence investigations
+- Develop and maintain the SMS documentation - Direct hazard identification and safety risk assessments - Monitor safety risk mitigation activities - Provide periodic reports on safety performance - Brief the Accountable Executive on SMS implementation progress - Plan training regarding the Agency's safety management program - Conduct routine loss analyses to identify trends - Initiate root cause occurrence investigations